 Years of working with seniors and their families also helped me become familiar with the various levels of community-based and residential care available to elders.
 Understanding the differences between independent living, assisted living, memory care and nursing homes can be difficult.

-To help my family understand the choices that were available to my father at that point in time and as his dementia progressed, I made a chart that listed senior living facilities and elder care resources in his hometown along with their costs and the services each provided.
+To help my family understand the choices that were available to my father at that point in time and as his dementia progressed, I made a chart of senior living facilities and elder care resources in his hometown along with their costs and the services each provided.
 When he declined further and began noticeably struggling to maintain his daily routines, it became evident that it was time for him to move out of his apartment.
-We compared his increasing needs for assistance to the information on this chart and concluded that an assisted living facility nearby was the best fit for him.
+We compared his increasing care needs to the information on this chart and concluded that an assisted living facility was the best fit for him.

 My father’s accountant then used the nurse practitioner’s statement to deduct the assisted living expenses from my father’s income.
 It turned out that he did not have to pay income taxes during the years he was in assisted living.